surniaulula/wpsso-breadcrumbs/readme.txt

 <h3>WPSSO Core Plugin Required</h3>

 WPSSO Schema Breadcrumbs Markup (aka WPSSO BC) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/).

-The WPSSO BC add-on includes Schema BreadcrumbsList markup of ancestors and categories - for the best and most complete Schema markup for your content, consider pairing the WPSSO BC add-on with the [WPSSO Schema JSON-LD Markup](https://wordpress.org/plugins/wpsso-schema-json-ld/) (aka WPSSO JSON) add-on.

 == Installation ==